 - The Rey Auditory Verbal Learning Test (RAVLT) – This tested verbal memory through the ability to memorize and retrieve lists of words.

 - The Digit Symbol Substitution Test – This tested visual-motor speed, executive function, sustained attention, and working memory.

 - The Stroop Interference Test – This tested the subjects’ ability to view complex visual stimuli and to respond to one stimulus dimension while suppressing the response to another dimension.

 In keeping with other studies that have looked at the cognitive impact of long-term cannabis use, the results of this long-term study are somewhat discouraging for cannabis lovers.
 However, before we throw our opinion into the mix, let’s check out what the researchers found:

 - Those who smoked cannabis every day for five years or more showed to have poorer levels of verbal memory when compared to those who smoked less or did not smoke at all.

-- The correlation between the amounts of marijuana subjects who currently smoked seemed to be directly linked with a decrease in memory almost like for like those who used cannabis more, and currently, performed worse on the RAVLT and the Digit Symbol Substitution Test.
+- The correlation between the amounts of marijuana subjects currently smoked seemed to be directly linked with a decrease in memory.
+Almost like for like, those who used cannabis more, and currently, performed worse on the RAVLT and the Digit Symbol Substitution Test.